zluo16/validations-in-controller-actions-rails-lab-web-051517/README.md

-keep the tests to controller requests without forms. they get the models and controllers totally stubbed out, no code or validations the app should include forms for them to use
+keep the tests to controller requests without forms. they get the models and controllers totally stubbed out, no code or validations the app should include forms for them to use.

+as many fields that can require validation would be good but we also don't have to beat it to death.